THE FIGHT TO STOP AQUIND CONTINUES

 - Cable tycoon lobbied Brexit negotiator Lord Frost over energy deal – The Times

-- Firm Behind Giant Channel Cable Project is Owned by Former Soviet Oil Men and is Generous Conservative Donor – Byline Times
+- Firm Behind Channel Cable Project Owned by Former Soviet Oil Men & Generous Conservative Donor – Byline Times

 - Tories take £280k from Russia-linked donors in year since report called for crackdown – The Mirror